Calvin-Kuo/Calvin-Kuo.github.io/README.md

 # Calvin Kuo's Website
-## 🏡 Welcome to my personal website!
-Hi, my name is Calvin Kuo!
+## 🏡 Welcome!
+My name is Calvin Kuo.

+### Please visit my personal website: https://calvin-kuo.github.io/calvinkuo/
 This website is developed using JavaScript, CSS, and other wonderful tools.